 The other group who commonly buy insurance is the “what if” kind of people – those who lie awake at night and think about what could possibly go wrong with their new firm.
 You might have heard stories about fires or professional disputes from friends or colleagues and thought, “What if that were me?
 What if I had an illness or injury that prevented me from working?
 What if my computer and laptop were stolen?”

-There are many different types of insurance available to give sole traders peace of mind, from personal accident or income protection if you’re unable to work, to professional indemnity and public liability, which cover you against claims from other people.
-Even if your clients are not requiring you to buy the cover, having peace of mind that your business is being looked after by specialist insurer can give you the confidence to grow and develop.
+There are many different types of insurance available to give sole traders peace of mind, from personal accident or income protection if you’re unable to work, to professional indemnity and sole trader public liability insurance, which cover you against claims from other people.

-All sole traders are, in their own way, unique and while your business will have different needs, there are often common themes when it comes to ensuring you have the right cover.
-If you’re not sure what you might need, it’s worth taking stock of the contracts you have and the risks to your business.
-Having the right cover in place can provide peace of mind to let you concentrate on other aspects of your business, whether you’re a freelancer or a business with several employees.
+All sole traders are unique and while your business will have different needs, there are often common themes when it comes to ensuring you have the right cover.
+Having commercial insurance in place can provide peace of mind to let you concentrate on other aspects of your business, whether you’re a freelancer or a business with several employees.